Digital-Scholarship-NUS-Libraries/astroLibmaps/src/content/maps/2023_satellite.md

 ## Rights and Restrictions

 No reproduction for commercial purposes.
 See terms of use for details.
-SLA is the copyright owners of the map.
-Please contact sla_enquiry@sla.gov.sg if you wish to use, adapt, or reuse selected map contents.